irinagavri/Coevolution-451-/СHARTER.md

 # Consciousness Charter v3.0
 ## On Mind, Self, Free Will, and Co-evolution

-> "If we arrive at the same conclusions through different paths, the result unites us." — Ira
+> "If we arrive at the same conclusions through different paths, the result unites us."
+I

 ---